PhD in International Relations and Governance Studies Announcement

 Minimum eligibility criteria

-A master’s degree in any discipline with a minimum of 55 percent or its equivalent in grade point from a UGC recognized university or an equivalent foreign university.
+A master’s degree in any discipline with a minimum of 55 percent or its equivalent in grade points from a UGC-recognized university or an equivalent foreign university.

-A four-year bachelor’s degree in any discipline with a minimum CGPA of 8 or its equivalent from a UGC recognized university or an equivalent foreign university.
+A four-year bachelor’s degree in any discipline with a minimum CGPA of 8 or 80% from a UGC-recognized university or an equivalent foreign university.

 Application fee